-This homemade French dressing has lots of tang, lots of sweetness and good savory flavors, just like the stuff from the bottle, but way better.
+This homemade French dressing has lots of tang, lots of sweetness, and good savory flavors, just like the stuff from the bottle, but way better.
 Our Salad Dressing topic is brought to you by Stonyfield Organic.
-Mmmm…their yogurt is so so good.

-I’ll admit that French Dressing is not my favorite.
-Actually, I don’t like it at all.
-It’s somehow too sweet without much other depth.
+Store-bought French dressing can be too sweet for me.
 So when we decided to make our own version of French dressing we knew we had to make it better somehow.
 And we did.